Flexible, Model-Agnostic Method for Materials Data Extraction from Text Using General Purpose Language Models: Results

-Fig.~\ref{fig:learning} demonstrates how the performance of each of the models is improved if the optional fine-tuning in Step 2 is performed, as a function of the size of the training set.
+Fig~\ref{fig:learning} demonstrates how the performance of each of the models is improved if the optional fine-tuning in Step 2 is performed, as a function of the size of the training set.
 Panel (a) shows PRCs before fine-tuning (zero-shot) and compares them to PRCs after fine tuning on 100 and 200 positive sentences.
-While all models eventually show improvement, fine-tuning is clearly the most beneficial for the \texttt{GPT-3/3.5 davinci}.
+While all models eventually show improvement, fine-tuning is clearly the most beneficial for the \texttt{GPT-3 davinci} (note that currently only the older generation \texttt{GPT-3 davinci} is available for fine-tuning).
 Similarly, various metrics describing the quality of the model are presented in Fig.~\ref{fig:learning}~(b), where learning curves as a function of the size of the fine-tuning training set are shown.
 The the x-axis represents the number of positive sentences included in the training set (with an assumed equal number of negative sentences).
-The shape of the learning curves differs for different models, with \texttt{GPT-3/3.5 davinci} model performing best (i.e. achieves higher performance metric values for smaller training sets) and learning the quickest (i.e. converges closer to best observed performance metric values for smaller training sets), \texttt{bert} following second, and \texttt{DeBERTaV3} third, across all metrics.
+The shape of the learning curves differs for different models, with \texttt{GPT-3 davinci} model performing best (i.e. achieves higher performance metric values for smaller training sets) and learning the quickest (i.e. converges closer to best observed performance metric values for smaller training sets), \texttt{bart} following second, and \texttt{DeBERTaV3} third, across all metrics.
+One may notice that performance of the fine-tuned models trained with very small training sets perform worse than zero-shot (Fig. \ref{fig:zeroshot-comparison}).
+When the model is fine tuned on a very specific and not very diverse set of information, the model's weights are updated with information inadequate to constrain it resulting in less accurate performance.
 For \texttt{davinci}, slope starts to decrease rapidly (curve starts to saturate) for as few as 60-80 positive sentences in the training set, for \texttt{bart} that occurs at around 100 positive sentences, and for \texttt{DeBERTaV3} closer to 160.
 Even though not all of the curves are fully saturated for the above mentioned dataset sizes, constructing larger fine-tuning training sets is likely to waste more human time than it is going to gain in Step 3.
-Our recommendation is to use a training set of around 100 positive sentences and the \texttt{GPT-3/3.5 davinci} model or the smaller and free \texttt{bert}.
+Our recommendation, if the optional step 2 is performed, is to initially use a training set of around 100 positive sentences and the \texttt{GPT-3 davinci} model or the smaller and free \texttt{bart}.
 This size of 100 positive sentences is very manageable to obtain with human-assisted verification of classification after Step 1, and typically does not take more than 30 minutes.
+It is worth noting that although we expect this number to be transferable to other properties it has not been verified thoroughly on other properties.
 Whether to perform the optional Step 2 (fine-tuning) will ultimately depend on the size of the database.
 As mentioned before, for larger databases, this improvement will be beneficial and save overall human time needed to curate the database by making Step 3 more efficient, while for small databases, up to a couple hundred datapoints, the time spent on the fine-tuning in Step 2 might be more than is saved during the data structurization in Step 3.